 Once you’re matched with that special someone, you’ll be placed into a chat room that is analogous to that of a text window you find on your phone.
 However, you can only text; no images (Bumble allows image upload) or videos can’t be exchanged.
 What you can do those in engage in conversation and see if you guys have similar tastes and more importantly if you can engage in a conversation.

 I suggest opening with original lines instead of the usual “hi, how are you?” as that quickly becomes redundant.
 In short, it won’t call attention to you as you’ll likely be competing with others for that person’s attention.
 That’s right, you won’t be the only match in town.
-So consider witty, smart or insightful opening lines and don’t be afraid to push the envelope a bit to make yourself standing out.
+So consider witty, smart, or insightful opening lines, and don’t be afraid to push the envelope a bit to make yourself stand out.

 In short, Tinder is a dating app that has exploded in popularity across the globe.
 It’s used in the US and all over the world by more than 50 million people, with 10 million of them active daily, sometimes checking the app 11 times per day.